breuleux/coleo/README.md

     assert greet.new(greeting="Bonjour")() == "Bonjour toto!"
 ```

 Read the documentation for [Ptera](https://github.com/mila-iqia/ptera) for more information.
-Note that Ptera is not limited to variables tagged `Argument`, it can manipulate *any* variable in a tooled function.
+Note that Ptera is not limited to variables tagged `Option`, it can manipulate *any* variable in a tooled function.